 Can children benefit from teeth bonding?

 Yes, teeth bonding is suitable for children.
-This procedure is minimally invasive and will allow us to address minor concerns on your child’s baby teeth as we wait for them to eventually fall out and be replaced by their permanent teeth.
+This minimally invasive procedure will allow us to address minor concerns about your child’s baby teeth as we wait for them to fall out and eventually replace them with permanent teeth.